 Automated External Defibrillators (AEDs) at Ku-ring-gai Sportsgrounds and Community Facilities

-Ku-ring-gai Council is proposing the installation of up to sixty (60) Automated External Defibrillators (AEDs) across its sportsgrounds, tennis courts, along with up to ten (10) AEDs installed externally to be accessible to the public at its community facilities in the 2026/27 financial year.
+Ku-ring-gai Council is proposing the installation of up to sixty (60) Automated External Defibrillators (AEDs) across sportsgrounds and tennis courts, along with up to ten (10) AEDs installed externally to be accessible to the public at its community facilities in the 2026/27 financial year.

 The initiative is intended to enhance public safety and emergency response capability across Council-managed assets.
 It is proposed that the project be funded through a modest increase in hire fees, equitably distributed among sportsground users and hirers of community buildings, halls and tennis courts.

-We are now inviting feedback from sportsground users, sporting clubs and organisations, community facility and tennis court hirers, before a final decision is made.
-You can share your feedback by completing the survey on this page, or by making a written submission using the submission function below.
+We are now inviting feedback from facility users, clubs and organisations before a final decision is made.
+You can share your feedback by completing the survey on this page, or by making a written submission.

 About the project